GetDutchie/brick/packages/brick_supabase/README.md

 ### `@Supabase(enumAsString:)`

-Brick by default assumes enums from a REST API will be delivered as integers matching the index in the Flutter app.
+Brick by default assumes enums from a Supabase API will be delivered as integers matching the index in the Flutter app.
 However, if your API delivers strings instead, the field can be easily annotated without writing a custom generator.

 Given the API: